 In order to avoid falling victim, you should only access your bank by typing in their official address in the URL bar (i.e. type in bankofamerica.com).
 Once on the site, make sure there is an “s” after the http – that means the site is using Secure Sockets Layer (SSL) technology (and all banks are required to use that by law).

-Whether it’s setting up the Verified by Visa service or just general account management, you need to always make sure you access the credit card company’s website directly through the address bar and NOT through a link in an email.
+Whether it’s setting up the Verified by Visa service or just general account management, always access the credit card issuer’s website directly through the address bar and NOT through a link in an email.
+And, if you do receive a suspicious-looking email purporting to be from your bank go directly to the bank’s secure website – they will have an address you can forward it to (like firstname.lastname@example.org) to in order for their fraud investigators to review.